 Children over the age of 11 will need to have their military ID with them from DEERS.
 Children younger can fly with a passport or birth certificate.
 It’s always best to have all military dependents Benefit Numbers printed and on you (get this easy through MilConnect).

 We don’t have pets.
 We have never flown with them ourselves, but we have seen a ton of families do it.
-It will depend on your category on if pets are allowed with you.
-Depending on how you’re utilizing Space-A within your category will determan allowance.
-Here’s more information linked HERE.
+Flying Space-A with pets is allowed when under orders for PCSing.
+Service Animals are also allowed to fly with you.
+There are specific requirements the AMC terminal will need and expenses will be on you, here’s more information linked HERE.

 Below is a list of all the FAQ’s that get asked with the Answers.
 If you have a question not answered here, feel free to message me on Instagram @SaltyVagabonds.
 Here’s the FAQ’s on the AMC Website for more.